 The 5-years-of-experience and/or MBA candidate

 If you have some work experience and want to move to consulting, or are graduating from your MBA, the bar for the cover letter is high.
 Here are some of the topics to cover:

-- Show you are a leader: show a track record of leadership positions, with high impact projects and large teams.
+Show that you’re a leader: show a track record of leadership positions, with high impact projects and large teams.

-- Show you have expertise in a business topic: management consulting firms are craving for people with strong industry or functional knowledge.
+Show your expertise in a business topic: management consulting firms are craving candidates with strong industry or functional knowledge.
 This is your time to tell what you know from your previous work and link it to how this will be useful as a consultant.
-Look at what industries your office is focused on, and if there is no match, broaden your search to a regional level.
+Look at what industries your office is focused on, and if there’s no match, broaden your search to a regional level.

-- Show are passionate and driven: demonstrate your ability to start and see personal projects through.
+Show that you’re passionate and driven: demonstrate your ability to start and see personal projects through.
 Talk about your motivations, the challenges you faced and how you have overcome them.
 Nobody wants to work with a boring person so this is the place to really talk about what excites you!